markshinyounglee/CSM116Cinorderprocessor/README.md

 ## How to build and run the project

-Download all the files in one directory.
+Download all the code files and trace files in one directory.
 Then, navigate to the directory and run

 $ g++ *.cpp -o cpusim